Table of Contents

 Are you in love with a man in a relationship with someone else?
-Would he leave his wife for a mistress(for you or anyone else in the same boat)? or you don’t where it is heading.
+Would he leave his wife for a mistress(for you or anyone else in the same boat)? or you don’t know where it is heading.
 Am asking all that because I know it is a tough situation being the other woman especially if the man is married and not just in a relationship.
 You have to give up the assurance of daily contact with someone you love, the security of being able to call him at 1 am when you wake up from the scaring dream.
 You can’t give him a casual phone call and expect him to pick it up.
 You are the “dirty little secret who is kept hidden and not spoken of.
 You are alone on Christmas Day, on Saturday nights.
 And unless you have friends who accept your relationship, there was no way to share your love life with others.

 Of course, someone would think: anyone in their right mind would never get into this situation at the get-go… but then again, how many of them have fallen in love and followed what their brain said instead of their heart?

 Often, when women get involved with the attached men, they then reduce themselves to feeling or acting pathetic and finally these men take away their power.
 It’s like watching a car crash happening in slow motion and you can’t do anything to stop it!

-It is as if these men are bone by the same mother…they all mastered the art of lying, the art of feeding women with sweet words and empty promises.
+It is as if these men are born by the same mother…they all mastered the art of lying, the art of feeding women with sweet words and empty promises.
 It’s fairly common for a cheating husband to tell his mistress that he is miserable in his marriage and wants to get out.

 Yet they rarely leave their wives for their sweethearts, but instead simply string them along.(Check out signs he won’t leave his wife for you)